 Management Philosophy and Practice

-Looks at various management philosophies and their practical applications.
-Topics include an examination management and leadership philosophy’s and styles, and a comparison and contrast of the differences between management, leadership, and mentorship.
+This course looks at various management philosophies and their practical applications.
+Topics include examination management and leadership philosophy’s and styles, analyzing the differences between management, leadership, and mentorship.

 Emerging Theories of Leadership

 This course examines current theories regarding leadership.
 Topics include an examination of ethical leadership and the various theories of leadership and leadership development.